slowernews/wisdom-tldr/README.md

 # Wisdom TLDR Guide

-Maxims distilled from quotes that match *my* biased experience.<br>
+Maxims distilled from quotes that match *my* biased experience.
-'Distillation' is still far from ready, so expect inconsistencies, innacuracies and omissions.
+«Distillation» is still far from ready, so expect inconsistencies, innacuracies and omissions.

 <!--
 Principles on difficult subjects / Concise answers to difficult questions